UnivaCorporation/urb-k8s/README.md

     kubectl python-framework-f537l
 ```

-In order to cleans kubernetes cluster from previous run, create persistent volume, start both frameworks in minikube environment and wait for the completionrun run:
+In order to clean kubernetes cluster from previous run, create persistent volume, start both frameworks in minikube environment and wait for the completionrun run:

 ```
 test/example-frameworks/run.sh